timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-15
+# Objectives for Today 2021-04-17

-- Social media responses on reddit.
+- Dig into post on reddit about 10k wishlists.
-- Dig into Web Socket RFC and try getting a proper server.
+- A little project planning for Telemetry Buddy.
-- Brainstorm more discord weekly topics.
+- Write the devlog script / post mortem: "How Game Did"
-- May write some script on development logs.
+- Misc. stuffs

 **Purpose**

-Make the stream better, and move forward on random tasks.
+Make progress on various projects and figure out exactly where Telemetry Buddy is going.